-Easy Strawberry Freezer Jam is a quick and simple four-ingredient recipe (no pectin required) that's perfect for strawberry season.
+Strawberry freezer jam is a simple four-ingredient recipe (no pectin required) that's perfect for strawberry season.
 This small batch recipe makes a sweet jam that's filled with fresh strawberry flavor.

 It's strawberry season.
 Now is a great time to stock up on fresh, in-season strawberries.
 Looking for something new to make with those juicy strawberries?
 How about a batch of freezer jam!

-You’ll need one quart of strawberries to make two 8-ounce jars of jam.
+One quart of strawberries makes two 8-ounce jars of jam.
 I like to use 8-ounce ball mason jars to store my jam.

 This recipe is very easy to double, triple, or more - so stock your freezer with as much jam as you'd like.
 Freezer jam will last about 3 weeks (or longer!) in the refrigerator, or about a year in the freezer.